pokeclicker/pokeclicker-wiki/data/Oak Items/Squirtbottle.md

 This is a very active strategy, but this setup should provide a little over 3.58 mutations on average including time waiting for growth.
 This strategy is also the fastest, but needs at least about 4 and a half hours of active growth and mutation time to complete.

-### Kasib Planting Formation
-The transformation of a berry into Kasib upon death is not categorized as a mutation and thusnot level up the Squirtbottle.
-This means that there is no planting formation for the Kasib berry.
+**Note:** The transformation of a berry into Kasib upon death is not categorized as a mutation and thus does not level up the Squirtbottle.